diya1411/Task-Manager/README.md

-# 🚀 Fullstack Developer Intern Assignment: Task Management System
+# 🚀 Task Management System

-Welcome to your Fullstack Developer Internship Assignment!
-This repository is a **starter template** for building a **Task Management System**.
-Your focus should be primarily on the **backend**, but a minimal frontend is also required to demonstrate your implementation.
+A full-stack task management application featuring a RESTful API with real-time updates via WebSockets.
+This project demonstrates my backend development skills with a complementary frontend interface.

 ---

-## 📌 Assignment Overview
+## 📌 Project Overview

-As a Fullstack Intern (Backend-focused), your task is to develop a **Task Management System** that allows users to manage tasks via a RESTful API and receive real-time updates via WebSockets.
-You'll use MongoDB for data persistence and Docker for containerization.
+This **Task Management System** allows users to manage tasks via a RESTful API and receive real-time updates via WebSockets.
+It uses MongoDB for data persistence and Docker for containerization, focusing on modern backend development with a clean, minimal frontend.

 ---

-## 🎯 Objectives
+## 🎯 Features

-You are expected to:

-- [x] Develop a RESTful API for CRUD operations on tasks
+- [x] RESTful API for CRUD operations on tasks
-- [x] Enable real-time task updates via WebSocket
+- [x] Real-time task updates via WebSocket
-- [x] Persist tasks using MongoDB with Mongoose
+- [x] MongoDB with Mongoose for data persistence
-- [x] Containerize the backend and frontend using Docker and Docker Compose
+- [x] Docker and Docker Compose containerization
-- [x] Create a simple frontend to interact with the API and WebSocket
+- [x] Simple frontend to interact with the API and WebSocket
-- [x] Write modular, clean TypeScript code
+- [x] Modular, clean TypeScript code
-- [x] Provide clear documentation and setup instructions

 ---

-## 🛠️ Technologies to Use
+## 🛠️ Technologies Used

 **Backend:**
 - Node.js
 - Express.js
 - TypeScript